-If your proposed targets are not known at the time of proposal submission you must provide a credible schedule for determining the targets and delivering the AORs throughout the 2-year warm mission.
+If your proposed targets are not known at the time of proposal submission you must provide a credible schedule for determining the targets and delivering the AORs to the SSC for scheduling within Cycle-7.
 Details will be worked with all successful teams.